How to Design your Own Engagement Ring

 Find visual inspiration

-Ring 542318 1280
+ring 542318 1280

 When designing your own engagement ring, you should spend time looking at different styles — you might think you want a modern ring or something more traditional, but you never know what designs will spark creative ideas.
 It’s also a good idea to browse jewelry stores for inspiration, as you can pick out aspects you like.
 For instance, you might like the specific stone cut in one ring and the setting of another, both of which can then be incorporated into your own bespoke ring.